 Originally the Church of Santa Engrácia, in the 20th century it was converted into the National Pantheon (Panteão Nacional).
 The church construction started in 1681 and continued until 1712 when the architect passed away.
 The building lay dormant off & on until the 20th century when the dome was added, and the church was reinaugurated in 1966.

-Below the National Pantheon
+More Info for the National Pantheon of Portugal

 This is a view of the area below the National Pantheon as seen from it's roof.
 Gives you a very good idea of the height (80 meters).
 The roof is accessible to visitors and the view of the city from that height is very good.